 "Maggie," as her family calls her, was turned away from several facilities closer to her Florida home and told that psychiatric treatment centers could not support her ongoing medical needs.
-Maggie's family was then referred to the C.A.M.P. program at Nexus Children's Hospital, specifically designed to treat medical, psychiatric, and behavioral needs of children, even if they have been turned down elsewhere.
+Maggie's family was then referred to the True North program at Nexus Children's Hospital, specifically designed to treat medical, psychiatric, and behavioral needs of children, even if they have been turned down elsewhere.
 The Nexus team was prepared to help Maggie with the medication management, therapy solutions, psychological evaluations, and behavioral stabilization she needed to feel better.
+During her time at Nexus, Maggie participated in many long conversations with her therapists, and the other children in the program who were going through similar mental health situations.
+She was able to make connections with individuals who understood what she was going through, and was given the outlets she needed to express her emotions in a safe and positive way.
+Maggie is very artistic and spent lots of time in the Activity Room making beaded art and playing games with her friends.
+She covered the walls of her room with colorful paintings she had made that told her story and brought her joy.